 Did you know that firefighters used to use their beards as air filtration devices?
 Or that they used to compete for the right to fight a fire?
 Get all of the details about these strange legends and help your 2nd-5th graders learn how to stay safe in case of a fire!
 The National Fire Protection Association (NFPA) has put together an educational video for children (but also applicable to adults) called: “Firefighting's Weird History and Fascinating Future".

 Home Heating and Winter Fire Safety

 The high cost of home heating fuels and utilities have caused many Americans to search for alternate sources of home heating.
 The use of wood burning stoves is growing and space heaters are selling rapidly or coming out of storage.
 Fireplaces are burning wood and man-made logs.
 All these methods of heating may be acceptable.
 They are, however, a major contributing factor in residential fires.

 Many of these fires can be prevented.
 You can prevent the loss of life and property resulting from heating fires by being able to identify potential hazards and following these safety tips.

 Wood stoves cause over 4,000 residential fires every year.
 Carefully follow the manufacturer's installation and maintenance instructions.
 Look for solid construction, such as plate steel or cast-iron metal.
 Check for cracks and inspect legs, hinges, and door seals for smooth joints and seams.
 Use only seasoned wood for fuel, not green wood, artificial logs, or trash.
 Inspect and clean your pipes and chimneys annually and check monthly for damage or obstructions.
 Be sure to keep combustible objects at least three feet away from your wood stove.

 Electric Space Heaters

-Finally, having a working smoke alarm dramatically increases your chances of surviving a fire.
-And remember to practice a home escape plan frequently with your family.
+Having a working smoke alarm dramatically increases your chances of surviving a fire; remember to practice a home escape plan frequently with your family.